TebogoNakampe/OpenGesture4Habana/README.md

-# OpenGesture using Habana DLI Instances oN AWS
+# OpenGesture using Habana DLI Instances on AWS
 OpenGesture for Africa Sign Language Detection using Habana Gaudi Accelerators
 # OpenGesture for African Sign Language
 Platform | Build Status |